Richard Pitino has built strong Gophers roster for this strange basketball season ahead

 “I don’t know if there is a faster guard in our league,” Pitino said of the Austin, Minn., native who transferred from Utah.
 “He is absolutely explosive with his speed.
 He is an elite level defender.
 He’s very good off ball screens.
 He’s very good in the open court.
 He’s got length.
 He’s very, very dynamic.”

-A case can be made that Pitino’s primary rotation could include 9 or 10 players.
+A case can be made that Pitino’s primary rotation could include nine or 10 players.
 It’s hard for any coach to give that many guys impactful minutes, but in a strange twist, Pitino’s staff has spent considerable time figuring out how to divvy up playing time to those who deserve it.
-Weird, right?

 “It’s a good problem to have because there’s a lot of tough decisions to make,” Pitino said.
 “It hasn’t always been that way in the past.”